LuigiPagani/InteractionFingerprint/README.md

 - [ProLIF: An extended encoding for molecular interactions with protein-ligand fingerprints](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00548-6) (Cédric Bouysset and Sébastien Fiorucci, Journal of Cheminformatics, 2021)

-Please cite the above paper if you use or reference the interaction fingerprint parameters in your work.